Lead Opinion

 (1) the existence of an enterprise affecting interstate commerce; (2) that the defendant was employed by or associated with the enterprise; (3) that the defendant participated, either directly or indirectly, in the conduct or the affairs of the enterprise; and (4) that he or she participated through a pattern of racketeering activity.

 United States v.
-Console, 13 F.3d 641, 652-53 (3d Cir.1993) (citation omitted).
+Console,

 The statute defines an enterprise as “any individual, partnership, corporation, association, or other legal entity, and any union or group of individuals associated in fact although not a legal entity.”
+18 U.S.C. § 1961(4).
+The indictment in this case charged that four legal entities made up the RICO enterprise: (1) the National Maritime Union (“NMU”); the NMU Pension and Welfare Plan; (3) the Committee for the Administration of the NMU; and (4) the Legal Services Plan (“LSP”).

-Parise Jr. next asserts that all of the racketeering charges—even those relating to post-1992 activity—are deficient because the government failed to connect any of his alleged acts of bribery with his position as co-administrator of the LSP.
+Parise Jr. next asserts that all of the racketeering charges — even those relating to post-1992 activity — are deficient because the government failed to connect any of his alleged acts of bribery with his position as co-administrator of the LSP.
 Parise Jr. contends that his actions taken while he was an investigator for the Sacks law firm cannot form the basis for his RICO conviction because the law firm was not named as one of the organizations which formed the “enterprise.”
-However, this argument misconstrues the government‘s burden.
-At trial, the government needed to demonstrate that Parise Jr. participated, directly or indirectly, in the conduct of the NMU Enterprise‘s affairs through a pattern of racketeering activity.
-In so doing, however, the government was not limited to demonstrating that Parise Jr.‘s participation in the affairs of the enter-
+However, this argument misconstrues the government’s burden.
+At trial, the government needed to demonstrate that Parise Jr. participated, directly or indirectly, in the conduct of the NMU Enterprise’s affairs through a pattern of racketeering activity.
+In so doing, however, the government was not limited to demonstrating that Parise Jr.’s participation in the affairs of the enter

 Parise Jr. also appears to be arguing that he could only have been found to have “associated with” the organization in which he held a formal position, but the language of the RICO statute leaves no room for this contention.
 The law explicitly states that a RICO defendant must be employed by or associated with an enterprise.
+18 U.S.C. § 1962(c).
+For the purposes of RICO, the threshold showing of “association” is not difficult to establish: it is satisfied by proof that the defendant was “aware of at least the general existence of the enterprise named in the indictment.”
+United States v.
+Eufrasio,

 2. Participation in the conduct of the affairs of the enterprise

-In applying Reves, we have stated that the “operation or management” test is designed to limit RICO liability under
+In applying Reves, we have stated that the “operation or management” test is designed to limit RICO liability under § 1962(c) to those situations in which the government can demonstrate “a nexus between the person and the conduct in the affairs of an enterprise.”
+University of Maryland at Baltimore v.
+Peat, Marwick, Main & Co.,

 Reves focused on the RICO liability of those “outside” an enterprise who may assist in furthering the illegal activities of the enterprise.
-507 U.S. at 183-85.
-The Court did not reach the issue of the liability of those “inside,” specifically declining to determine “how far

-From the extensive evidence presented at trial, the jury could easily conclude that the government established a nexus between Parise Jr. and the affairs оf the NMU Enterprise.
+From the extensive evidence presented at trial, the jury could easily conclude that the government established a nexus between Parise Jr. and the affairs of the NMU Enterprise.
 Parise Jr. played a role in directing the affairs of the NMU Enterprise as required by Reves and could be found criminally liable under RICO.

 3. Challenge to the jury instruction